Electron microscopy turned cold – The Nobel Prize winners (Chemistry)

 The Nobel Prize for Cryo-EM – electron microscopy at very low temperatures

-There are several problems with aiming a high energy electron beam at a biological sample.
+There are several problems with aiming a high-energy electron beam at a biological sample.
 First of all, it is really damaging to the sample.
 And I mean really, really damaging.
 The sample will basically be fried.
-Second, an electron microscope needs to be operated in a vacuum, which has the consequence that water from the sample will evaporate somewhat instantaneous.
-With water being a big part of the proteins natural environment one needs water to observe a protein in its natural state.
-Third, it is not always easy to tell the things apart under a electron microscope.
+Second, an electron microscope needs to be operated in a vacuum, which has the consequence that water from the sample will evaporate somewhat instantaneously.
+With water being a big part of the proteins’ natural environment one needs water to observe a protein in its natural state.
+Third, it is not always easy to tell the things apart under an electron microscope.
 To get a proper 3-D protein structure by electron microscopy you have to image not only one but many thousands of the same proteins in different orientations.
 The problem is to tell apart the different orientations of the proteins you have imaged.

 Frank and his group developed computational methods that helped overcome this fundamental problem in image analysis.
 Their work made it possible to tell apart the different orientations of the imaged proteins and figure out how this particular orientation relates to the 3-D structure.
-This image processing method lay the foundations for solving high resolution 3-D protein structures using electron microscopy.
+This image processing method lays the foundations for solving high-resolution 3-D protein structures using electron microscopy.